emfeltham/FormulaCompiler.jl/README.md

 ### Derivatives and Marginal Effects

-FormulaCompiler provides zero-allocation computation of derivatives and marginal effects with standard errors:
+FormulaCompiler provides memory-efficient computation of derivatives and marginal effects with standard errors:

 ```julia
 # Build derivative evaluator